laurahdezlorenzo/graph_genetics/README.md

 Other subdirectories present in this repository:

 * [data](data) contains several data files used in this work.
-Please note genetic data coming from the cohorts employed is not available due to privacy reasons.
 * [results](results) CSV files with the results presented in this work.
 * [figures](figures)

+Please note that several files such as raw genetic data, graph and table datasets build from it, and metadata files for cohorts' description are not available in this repository due to privacy reasons.

 ## Implementation